slz2003/RFCScope_Errata_Filtering/Errata_filtering/Result_manual/9755-7/packetizer_raw_output.md

 Clarify that 'using the server' refers specifically to post-ENABLE operations and that the client should issue ENABLE UTF8=ACCEPT immediately after authentication.

+**Severity:** Low
+  *Basis:* The potential ambiguity affects only a narrow transition period and is unlikely to cause significant interoperability issues if clients follow recommended practices.

+**Confidence:** High

 ---